 Downsizing is the process of a company reducing overhead costs, often by laying off employees or selling assets.
 Many small business owners choose to downsize during economic recessions or if their industry is declining.

-There is no standard process when it comes to downsizing, and it may occur differently in various types of business.
+There is no standard process when it comes to downsizing, and it may occur differently in various types of businesses.
 For instance, some companies may combine teams, reduce hours, or even ask employees to retire early.
 Some businesses may even decide to close a physical location or eliminate certain products or services.

 The end goal, however, is always the same—to drive profits by reducing spending.
 So, is downsizing the right move for your small business?